IELTS overall score of 6 (with no band score less than 6) or equivalent

 - 1 x level 2 3D Animation unit

-- Select 2 x level 2 3D Animation core options from a pool of 3
+- 2 x level 2 3D Animation Course electives (from list B)

 - Academic Integrity AAI018 Academic Integrity (0-credit-point compulsory unit)

 Plus two Level 1 course elective units from list A

 Plus two Level 2 course elective units from list B